af/envalid/README.md

   `.env` files.
 It was previously used as a dependency of Envalid's.
 To use them together, simply call `require('dotenv').config()` before you pass `process.env` to your `envalid.cleanEnv()`.

-* [react-native-config](https://www.npmjs.com/package/react-native-config) can be useful for React Native projects, enabling you to read env vars from a `.env` file
+* [react-native-config](https://www.npmjs.com/package/react-native-config) can be useful for React Native projects for reading env vars from a `.env` file

 * [fastify-envalid](https://github.com/alemagio/fastify-envalid) is a wrapper for using Envalid within [Fastify](https://www.fastify.io/)